gentisaliu/personal-playground/k8s-nginx-letsencrypt/README.md

 # k8s-nginx-letsencrypt

-This repository contains deployment manifests aimed at Kubernetes clusters running on Google Container Engine (GCE), that use [`kube-lego`](https://github.com/jetstack/kube-lego) to automatically request certificates from Let's Encrypt.
+This demo shows how to automatically renew Let's Encrypt certificates for a Kubernetes service running on Google Container Engine (GCE).

-It exposes an nginx deployment using a service and creates an ingress controller to point at the service.
-The Ingress resource creates an HTTP(S) load balancer, which terminates TLS through `kube-lego`.
+The service exposes the default nginx deployment.
+An ingress controller points at the service.
+The Ingress resource creates an HTTP(S) load balancer, which terminates TLS using [`kube-lego`](https://github.com/jetstack/kube-lego).

 ## Getting Started